-In the previous section we have shown how developers and methodology group may interact for elaborating and improving the standard software development process establishing a living software development process.
-The basic ontology is defined in the Process Framework, which is the Metamodel Level in Figure 1.
+In the previous section we have shown how developers and methodology group may interact for elaborating and improving a (standard) software development process establishing a living software development process.
+Our basic ontology is defined in the Process Framework, which is on the Metamodel Level in Figure 1.